surifirstpin/biplus_documentation/docs/README.md

 it has a rapid setup which connects people to data quickly. it can retrieve massive amount of data with an ease as BI Plus is directly connected to your database.there is no limitation to what you can explore and you need not download any software. this way Bi Plus has proven to be totally user friendly tool for your Business requirements.

-BiPlus help you to create an apparent and easy to read report. it helps you t visualize the data reports for better understanding
+BiPlus help you to create an apparent and easy to read report. it helps  visualize the data reports for better understanding
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4OTcxMjkwN119
+eyJoaXN0b3J5IjpbLTE1NDg2MTU1NDRdfQ==
 -->